 Interdisciplinary Research

-A diverse group of researchers are affiliated with the Center for Autism Research and Education including faculty from Economics, Education, Music, Nursing, and Psychology.
+A diverse group of researchers are affiliated with the Center for Neurodiversity Education, Support and Training (NEST) including faculty from Economics, Education, Music, Nursing, and Psychology.
 Our priorities include:

-• Incorporating the voices of autistic individuals in the work we do, particularly through our Consultants group where autistic adults advise on all aspects of our research projects.
+• Incorporating the voices of neurodivergent individuals in the work we do, particularly through our Consultants group where neurodivergent adults advise on all aspects of our research projects.

-• Partnering with members of our Affiliates group, which includes autistic adults, family members and professionals in the field, to ensure our work aligns with their needs.
+• Partnering with members of our Affiliates group, which includes neurodivergent adults, family members and professionals in the field, to ensure our work aligns with their needs.

 • Prioritizing research that reduces disparities among underserved populations.

-• Working with service providers in our local communities to support autistic individuals and their families.
+• Working with service providers in our local communities to support neurodivergent individuals and their families.

 Caregiver Experiences with Special Education in Massachusetts: Evidence of Broken Promises?